-Staff finds that this criterion has been met since, according to the Public Works Director, the site is adequately served by water and sewer and other utilities are currently available in the area.
+The site is adequately served by water and sewer and other utilities are currently available in the area.

 Drainage.
 The proposed use shall provide for the control of runoff during and after construction.
 All roads and parking areas shall be designed to alleviate runoff into public streets, adjoining lots and protect rivers lakes and streams from pollution.
 Uses may be required to provide for the conservation of natural features such as drainage basins and watersheds, and land stability.